Call us (216)633-2828

 Benefits of Thai Massage

 - Increases joint mobility and flexibility

 No, Thai massage should never hurt or be uncomfortable.
 A Thai practitioner is trained to respond to the limitations of the individual client and never stretch them past their comfort level.
 You are always able to dictate how deep or how far your muscles are pushed.
 The repetitive flowing pressure along the meridians allows your body to relax first which in turn helps increase your flexibility when your muscles are stretched.
 This will leave your stiff body feeling refreshed and much more flexible after your session.

 Can I receive Thai Massage during my pregnancy?

 Table Thai massage can be modified to accommodate an expecting mother throughout each trimester.
 As the baby grows and common discomforts arise a Prenatal Thai massage is a wonderful way for a women to relieve muscle tension and bond with her baby.
 We will tailor your pregnancy Thai massage session to your specific needs but we tend to focus on hip openers, releasing low back tension, increasing circulation, and relaxation while working pregnant women.

 What is the recommended session length?

-We offer both 60 and 90 minute Thai yoga massage sessions.
-A traditional full body Thai massage is 90 minutes to allow the practitioner to address the entire body.
-We recommend beginning with a 90 minute session.
+We offer both 60 and 2 hour Table Thai massage sessions.
+For a traditional full body Thai massage schedule 2 hours to allow the practitioner to address the entire body.
 For clients who would like to focus on a particular part of the body we can modify our sessions to 60 minutes to spend more time focusing on your problem area.